Great Grimsby Street Tramways: Great Grimsby Street Tramways Company (1881)

-The Great Grimsby Street Tramways Company was a subsidiary of The Provincial Tramways Company, which had been set up in 1872 and owned a number of tramway systems, principally in the Portsmouth area, but also in London, Plymouth and Grimsby.
-They obtained the Great Grimsby Street Tramways Act (1879), which authorised the construction of 3 mi of horse tramway.
+The Great Grimsby Street Tramways Company was a subsidiary of the Provincial Tramways Company, which had been set up in 1872 and owned a number of tramway systems, principally in the Portsmouth area, but also in London, Plymouth and Grimsby.
+They obtained the Great Grimsby Street Tramways Act 1879 (42 & 43 Vict. c. cxxvii), which authorised the construction of 3 mi of horse tramway.

 The tramway opened in 1881 using horse-drawn trams on standard gauge single track line with passing loops, stretching from Park Street, on the Grimsby/Cleethorpes boundary, to the Wheatsheaf Inn in Bargate, Grimsby.
 From the eastern terminus, it ran along Cleethorpes Road, passed the Alexandra Dock and reached the Wheatsheaf Inn by following Victoria Street and Deansgate.
 There was a short spur from Park Street to the depot, which was located on Carr Lane, and a branch that ran for about 1 mi southwards from Riby Square, at the Grimsby end of Cleethorpes Road, following Freeman Street and Hainton Street.
 Plans for a link from this terminus to the Wheatsheaf Inn, thus creating a circular route, did not materialise.
 In order to provide the service, seven small open top double deck trams were purchased, with another two added to the fleet in 1882.
 The manufacturer of these vehicles is unknown, but it is possible that they were made by another one of the systems owned by Provincial.

 On 21 May 1887 the route was extended to Kingsway in Cleethorpes, the single track running along Grimsby Road to its junction with Poplar Road.
 The system was further extended on 4 September 1898, when double tracks were brought into operation, that ran down Isaacs Hill, along High Street and Alexandra Road to terminate on Cleethorpes seafront near Albert Road.
 The company built three open-top single deck toastrack cars, one in 1886 and two more in 1888, which were used on the extensions during the summer months.
 Although details are not known, they built or bought more cars as traffic levels grew, for they owned 14 in 1892, 16 in 1893, and around 20 by the time the system was replaced by an electric tramway.